trentgill/STM32_Cube_F3/Projects/STM32303E_EVAL/Examples/SPI/SPI_FullDuplex_ComDMA/readme.txt

   |                      GND|______________________|GND                      |
   |                         |                      |                         |
   |_STM32F3 Master _________|                      |_STM32F3 Slave __________|

-This example guides you through the different configuration steps by mean of HAL API to ensure SPI Data buffer transmission and reception with DMA.

 HAL architecture allows user to easily change code to move to Polling or IT mode.
 To see others communication modes please check following examples: